Fostering

 • No young children

-Raising a litter without mum is a very tough but rewarding job.
-It’s important to remember that until around 3-4 weeks old, mum would normally be doing everything for the pups.
-If mum isn’t there then you, the fosterer must take on that role!
+Until around 3-4 weeks old, mum would normally be doing everything for the pups.
+If mum isn’t there then you, the foster must take on that role!

 This means a regular schedule of appropriate feeding, cleaning, playing and sleeping in a happy and healthy environment.

 It can be a very positive experience but requires a complete commitment of your time and care.
-In our experience fostering a litter without mum places a great demand upon the fosterer!
+In our experience fostering a litter without mum places a great demand upon you.

 Foster Criteria: